logto-io/logto/packages/connector-wechat-native/README.md

 **1. Add `Wechat Open SDK` to your project**

-Add the `mavenCentral()` repository to your Gradle project repositories:
+Ensure the `mavenCentral()` repository is in your Gradle project repositories:

 ```kotlin
 repositories {